 A. Definition and branches of biotechnology

-Biotechnology is broadly defined as the use of living organisms, biological systems, or derivatives thereof to develop technologies and products that help improve life and the health of the planet (Gupta et.al., 2016).
+Biotechnology is broadly defined as the use of living organisms, biological systems, or derivatives thereof to develop technologies and products that help improve life and the health of the planet (Gupta et al., 2016).
 In the context of zoology, biotechnology refers to a collection of scientific tools and techniques that are applied to study, monitor, and manage animal species, particularly in the domains of genetics, reproduction, health, and conservation biology.
 This field is not monolithic but consists of several specialized branches that intersect with zoological sciences.
 Red biotechnology, which is primarily focused on health applications, contributes significantly to veterinary sciences and the diagnosis of wildlife diseases.
 Green biotechnology is more aligned with environmental applications, especially biodiversity conservation and ecosystem management.
 Blue biotechnology focuses on marine and aquatic organisms, playing a key role in fisheries biology, aquatic animal health, and coral reef conservation.
 While white biotechnology—focused on industrial applications—is less directly related to zoological research, its contributions to synthetic biology and enzyme engineering can support bioprocesses in animal health and environmental cleanup.
 The integration of these biotechnological domains with zoological research has opened new avenues for conservation and species management, particularly in response to accelerating global biodiversity loss and the need for precision-based ecological interventions.

 B. Historical perspective: From classical to modern biotechnology

-The application of biotechnology to animal sciences has evolved significantly over time (Said et.al., 2020).
+The application of biotechnology to animal sciences has evolved significantly over time (Said et al., 2020).
 Traditional practices such as selective breeding, domestication, and fermentation represented early, empirical forms of biotechnology, used without a molecular understanding of heredity.
 These practices laid the foundation for the development of animal husbandry and aquaculture, long before the discovery of genes and DNA.
 The modern era of biotechnology began in the mid-20th century with landmark discoveries in molecular biology.
 The elucidation of DNA's double-helical structure by Watson and Crick in 1953 revolutionized genetics and opened the door to molecular manipulation.
 The first successful recombinant DNA experiments conducted by Cohen and Boyer in 1973 demonstrated that specific genes could be isolated and inserted into other organisms, establishing the basis of genetic engineering.
 These breakthroughs led to the development of gene cloning, transgenic animals, and molecular diagnostics.
-By the 1980s and 1990s, techniques such as polymerase chain reaction (PCR) and Sanger sequencing became widely accessible, enabling researchers to analyze DNA with unprecedented precision (Heather et.al., 2016).The Human Genome Project, launched in 1990 and completed in 2003, demonstrated the feasibility of large-scale genome sequencing, laying the foundation for comparative genomics and population-level genetic studies in animals.
+By the 1980s and 1990s, techniques such as polymerase chain reaction (PCR) and Sanger sequencing became widely accessible, enabling researchers to analyze DNA with unprecedented precision (Heather etal., 2016).The Human Genome Project, launched in 1990 and completed in 2003, demonstrated the feasibility of large-scale genome sequencing, laying the foundation for comparative genomics and population-level genetic studies in animals.
 These advances catalyzed the emergence of conservation genetics, a discipline focused on using genetic information to inform species management, understand population structure, and minimize inbreeding.
 The 21st century ushered in a new wave of technologies such as next-generation sequencing (NGS), CRISPR-based genome editing, synthetic biology, and environmental DNA analysis.
 These tools allow researchers to study animal populations at the genomic level, diagnose diseases with high sensitivity, monitor biodiversity in remote regions, and manipulate reproductive pathways for species preservation.
 The evolution from classical breeding to genome-based interventions represents a paradigm shift in zoological research and wildlife conservation.

 C. Key techniques and tools used in zoological biotechnology